Ancient Wisdom for a Fulfilling Life: Timeless Principles for Growth

 Principle 2: Embody Love & Compassion - With Boundaries

 Treat others the way you want to be treated.
-This is called the Golden Rule in Christianity.
-In Hinduism, “moksha” emphasizes the importance of loving, understanding, and respecting others.
+This is called the Golden Rule in Christianity and is helpful for living in harmony with those who share the same values and beliefs as you.

-Keep practicing until it becomes easy for you.
-Instead of tackling significant challenges immediately, start with minor annoyances.
+Practice is essential so it becomes second nature.
+Instead of tackling significant challenges, start with minor ones.
 This will make it easier to apply what you’ve learned.

 Here are some additional practices to augment the Golden and Silver rules:

-• Uphold Boundaries: Take care of yourself, it’s okay to say “no” to prioritize self-care and ensure you have the energy and resources to give to others.
+• Uphold Boundaries: Take care of yourself.
+It’s okay to say a polite but firm “no” to prioritize self-care and ensure you have the energy and resources to give to others.

 Principle 3: Trust Your Inner Wisdom

+Taoism’s concept of wu-wei encourages acting from intuition rather than force or overthinking.
+Listening to your inner voice involves noticing what aligns with your values and trusting yourself to act accordingly.
 Our instincts often give us valuable insights.
 The Taoist principle of “wu-wei” encourages us to rely on this inner guidance.
-This connection can be meaningful, especially amidst the stunning natural surroundings of Vancouver, which can inspire deep self-reflection.
+This connection can be meaningful, especially amidst the stunning natural surroundings of Vancouver, for example, which can inspire deep self-reflection.

-• Quiet the Mind: Connecting with your inner voice can be achieved by practicing meditation in nature.
+• Quiet the Mind: Connecting with your inner voice can be achieved by being present in your body and quieting external distractions.

-• Notice Gut Feelings: Listen to your instincts about a situation by observing what your body tells you.
+• Notice Gut Feelings: Listen to your instincts by observing what your body tells you via sensations, impressions, impulses, images/metaphor, and emotions.

 Principle 4: Technology - Tool or Trap?